GregoryBriggs/Navi/README.md

 # Navi
-Navigational Assistance to the Blind
+Navigational Assistance to the Visually Impaired